ibm-cloud-docs/cloud-object-storage/replication.md

 ### Lifecycle configurations
 {: #replication-interactions-lifecycle}

-If a lifecycle policy is enabled on a destination bucket, the lifecycle rules will honor the original creation time of the object, not the time that the replica became available in the destination bucket.
+If a lifecycle policy is enabled on a destination bucket, the lifecycle actions will be based on the original creation time of the object at the source, not the time that the replica becomes available in the destination bucket.

 ### Immutable Object Storage
 {: #replication-interactions-worm}